SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step3.md

 You should see a test already added to the SpecFlow project.
 ![Test Explorer First Run](../_static/step3/test_explorer_dialog.png)

 Run the tests using the "Run All Tests in View" icon.
+Note that the outcome/status of the test remains "Not Run", hence you have to check the detailed test output.
 ![Test Explorer First Run](../_static/step3/test_explorer_dialog_first_run.png)

 Open the Output pane of Visual Studio (you can open it in the menu "View -> Output" if not already open).
 Select the "Tests" view in the "Show output from" drop-down.
-You should see the text output of the Runner providing you a link for the activation.
+You should see the text output of the SpecFlow+ Runner providing you a link for the activation.
 ![Runner Output for Activation](../_static/step3/runner_output_activation.png)

-> 🛈 Note: In this step-by-step guide we use the SpecFlow+Runner as test execution framework that needs an initial activation to run the tests.
-If you setup your SpecFlow project with another execution framework (xUnit, NUnit, MsTest) you can skip the activation step.
+> 🛈 Note: In this example we use the [SpecFlow+ Runner](https://specflow.org/plus/runner/) to execute the SpecFlow tests, but you can use a number of other test execution frameworks, including NUnit, xUnit and MSTest.
+SpecFlow+ Runner’s advantages include integration with Visual Studio Test Runner and extensive integrated reports available from within Visual Studio.
+> SpecFlow+ Runner is available free of charge.
+Only a quick initial activation is necessary to run your scenarios.

 In the next step you will learn about how to activate the runner on your machine.